 Outside of the incredible ancient wonders, Egypt is a vast desert landscape where adventure awaits.
 I journeyed to two sections of Egypt’s great desert and would like to share my impressions of the sandy scenery here.
 Read on to find out more about the Western Desert and the more famous White Desert, both amazing places to explore.

 Egypt’s Western Desert

 The Western Desert in Egypt is magnificent.
 More than just a desert, the vast landscape has so much to offer with each of its oases presenting a wonderful and different perspective of this amazing country.
 Words cannot really describe it and photos do not seem to do it any justice (although I’ve included one here!).
-Well off the beaten track, you will need to experience it for yourself to realise how spectacular it truly is.
+Well off the beaten track, you will need to experience it for yourself to realize how spectacular it truly is.
 And there’s no better way than in a 4×4 riding across the shifting sands and taking in the sight of the dramatic land forms.

 Covering about 700,000 square kilometres between the Sudan and the Mediterranean, the Western Desert lies to the west of the Nile, and actually accounts for about two-thirds of Egypt’s total landmass.